CagriSema (Cagrilintide/Semaglutide)

 What is CagriSema?

-How is CagriSema administered?
+How is CagriSema taken?

 IMPORTANT NOTE: The above information is intended to increase awareness of health information and does not suggest treatment or diagnosis.
 This information is not a substitute for individual medical attention and should not be construed to indicate that use of the drug is safe, appropriate, or effective for you.
 See your health care professional for medical advice and treatment.